pushkin-consortium/pushkin/docs-gitbook/getting-started/installing-pushkin-and-dependencies/windows-install.md

 ---
-description: Start here to build install Pushkin and its dependencies on Windows 10.
+description: Start here to build install Pushkin and its dependencies on Windows 10, then continue to Ubuntu Linux to finish installation.
 ---

 # Windows 10